-Research supported by the U.S. DOE under Contract No. DE-AC02-76CH03073 with Princeton University and No. DE-AC05-00OR22725 with UT-Battelle, LLC the complex geometries of these coils and other structures, primarily the vacuum vessel, which must conform to the shape of the plasma. [vi] II.
-DESIGN The NCSX modular coil current-center winding trajectories were optimized to produce a free-boundary high-beta, QAS plasma equilibrium possessing the desired physics properties while satisfying engineering constraints, such as minimum coil-to-plasma spacing, coil-to-coil spacing, and bend radius, for finite component builds and neutral-beam access [vii].
+The NCSX modular coil current-center winding trajectories were optimized to produce a free-boundary high-beta, QAS plasma equilibrium possessing the desired physics properties while satisfying engineering constraints, such as minimum coil-to-plasma spacing, coil-to-coil spacing, and bend radius, for finite component builds and neutralbeam access [1].
 Toroidal field coils, poloidal field coils, and helical-field trim coils complete the magnet system and ensure that the device has sufficient flexibility to vary the plasma configuration and test the physics.
-Stable equilibria having low effective ripple can be made with β ranging from 0 to 4% and plasma current from 0 to 100% of the calculated self-consistent bootstrap current at $\beta = 4\%$.
+Stable equilibria having low effective ripple $\varepsilon_h$ can be made with $\beta$ ranging from 0 to 4% and plasma current from 0 to 100% of its reference value (equal to the calculated self-consistent bootstrap current at $\beta =$ 4%).
 Stable equilibria at higher beta (at least 6%) can be made with modest increase in ripple.
 Stability beta limits can be lowered from the nominal 4% to about 1% so theoretical stability limits can be studied over a range of beta values.
 The effective ripple can be increased by almost an order of magnitude, while preserving stability, to test the dependence of transport on the degree of quasi-symmetry.
 The rotational transform and its spatial derivative (magnetic shear) can be varied.
 Start-up pathways from vacuum to high beta through stable equilibria with low ripple and good magnetic surfaces have been calculated.

 The NCSX device size (major radius R = 1.4 m), magnetic field range (B = 1.2-2.0 Tesla), pulse length (0.3-1.2 s), and plasma heating power are set to produce the plasma conditions and profiles needed to test critical physics issues over a range of beta and collisionality values.
 Four 1.5-MW, 0.3-s neutral beam injectors, formerly used on the PBX-M experiment, are available to heat the plasma.
 They will be arranged for tangential injection with a mix of co- and counter-injection to control the effects of beam-driven currents.
-With the full complement of neutral beams (6 MW) and B = 1.2 T, the NCSX physics models predict plasmas with $\beta = 4\%$ and collisionality $v^ = 0.25$.
+With the full complement of neutral beams (6 MW) and B = 1.2 T, the NCSX physics models predict plasmas with $\beta = 4\%$ and collisionality v\ = 0.25.
 Radio frequency waves can be launched from the high-field side to more directly heat electrons than with the neutral beams.
 Electron cyclotron heating options are being evaluated.
-The NCSX magnet system is designed for pulsed operation with magnetic fields up to 2.0 T (for 0.2 s) for low-collisionality plasma studies and pulse lengths up to 1.7 s (at B = 1.2 T) for experiments with pulse lengths long compared to current equilibration times.
-The magnet and heating system pulse lengths of NCSX are long
+The NCSX magnet system is designed for pulsed operation with magnetic fields up to 2.0 T (for 0.2 s) for low-collisionality plasma studies and pulse lengths up to 1.2 s (at B = 1.2 T) for experiments with pulse lengths long compared to current equilibration times.
+The magnet and heating system pulse lengths of NCSX are long enough to produce the plasmas needed to test the physics properties of a high-beta compact stellarator configuration and determine the conditions for disruption-free operation.